 Interview by Jaclyn Mika (RSJ '08).

-Patricia Karounos, RSJ '17, Associate Editor, ELLE Canada
+Patricia Karounos, RSJ '17, is a writer/editor.
+This interview was conducted when she was Associate Editor, ELLE Canada.

 What did you originally see yourself doing when you first enrolled in journalism school?